kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 | Periodic updates | `NodeGetInfo` at `NodeAllocatableUpdatePeriodSeconds` interval | `ControllerGetNodeInfo` at same interval |
 | RESOURCE_EXHAUSTED handling | kubelet detects error, calls `NodeGetInfo` | external-attacher detects error, calls `ControllerGetNodeInfo` |

+When `NodeAllocatableUpdatePeriodSeconds` is set, external-attacher attempts to refresh the node’s allocatable count before reporting `RESOURCE_EXHAUSTED` through the VolumeAttachment error code.
+This reactive refresh bypasses the periodic-update check (`forceRefresh = true`).
+Refresh failure does not suppress the attach error, preserving existing best-effort recovery behavior.

 The key advantage: external-attacher has accurate `VolumeAttachment` context, enabling precise non-CSI volume classification and accurate capacity calculation.

 **Periodic update scalability**: External-attacher uses a rate-limited work queue with jitter (±20% of the configured period) rather than per-node timers.
+On external-attacher startup, pending registrations are enqueued immediately.
+For completed registrations with periodic updates enabled, the first periodic refresh is scheduled at a uniformly random offset within the configured period.
 This prevents thundering herd on restart and provides natural rate limiting for cloud API calls.

-**Idempotency**: All CSI RPCs are idempotent.
-Repeated `ControllerGetNodeInfo` calls with the same parameters return the same result, making retries and duplicate processing safe.

 #### Race Condition Mitigation